The Landscape of Agentic Reinforcement Learning for LLMs: A Survey

 \subsection{Reasoning}

-Reasoning in large language models can be broadly categorized into \textit{fast reasoning} and \textit{slow reasoning}, following the dual-process cognitive theory~\cite{ke2025a,kumar2025llmposttrainingdeepdive}.
+Reasoning in large language models can be broadly categorized into \textit{fast reasoning} and \textit{slow reasoning}, \xhyub{building on the dual-process cognitive theory~\citep{kahneman2011thinking, kahneman1974judgment, stanovich2000individual}, as discussed in recent surveys~\citep{ke2025a,kumar2025llmposttrainingdeepdive}}.
 Fast reasoning corresponds to rapid, heuristic-driven inference with minimal intermediate steps, while slow reasoning emphasizes deliberate, structured, and multi-step reasoning.
 Understanding the trade-offs between these two paradigms is crucial for designing models that balance efficiency and accuracy in complex problem-solving.

 \paragraph{Fast Reasoning: Intuitive and Efficient Inference} Fast reasoning models operate in a manner analogous to System~1~\citep{system-2-survey} cognition: quick, intuitive, and pattern-driven.
 They generate immediate responses without explicit step-by-step deliberation, excelling in tasks that prioritize fluency, efficiency, and low latency.
-Most conventional LLMs fall under this category, where reasoning is implicitly encoded in next-token prediction~\cite{deepseekmath, qwen-math}.
+Most conventional LLMs fall under this category, where reasoning is implicitly encoded in next-token prediction~\citep{deepseekmath, qwen-math}.
 However, this efficiency comes at the cost of systematic reasoning, making these models more vulnerable to factual errors, biases, and shallow generalization.

 To address the severe hallucination problems in fast reasoning, current research has largely focused on various direct approaches.
 Some studies attempt to mitigate errors and hallucinations in the next-token prediction paradigm by leveraging internal mechanisms \citep{self-consistency, yao2023treethoughtsdeliberateproblem, got} or by simulating human-like cognitive reasoning.
 Other works propose introducing both external and internal confidence estimation methods \citep{prm, math_shepherd} to identify more reliable reasoning paths.
 However, constructing such external reasoning frameworks often risks algorithmic adaptivity issues and can easily fall into the complexity trap.